 The best offense is a good defense.
 And that holds true with self-defense.
 In this summer camp, girls grades 9-12 will learn how to avoid dangerous situations, how to be more aware, and how to get out of situations if needed.
 This camp will involve education as well as practical hands-on experience.
 We will be discussing real situations, so parents please be aware that some adult level role playing scenarios are involved.
 Moms and older sisters are also invited to participate.
 Registration fee includes the use of targets during class, boards for breaking, as well as handout materials.

-Chamber Music Camp
+Chamber Music Camp-NOW CLOSED)

 Dates: June 10-14 from 9 AM - 3 PM (9-noon for less experienced players, times may change)